 Anne became involved in politics in the early 1990s, though in the past she was a union steward for the Royal College of Nursing.

-Before being elected as an MP for Guildford, Anne was a borough councillor for five years in Surrey.
-She was Conservative Group Leader and was also Vice Chairman of the Conservative Medical Society.
+Before being elected as an MP (for Guildford) in 2005, Anne was a borough councillor for five years in Surrey.
+She was a Conservative Group Leader and was also Vice Chairman of the Conservative Medical Society.

 In Parliament Anne was appointed to the Health Select Committee in 2005 until she was made Shadow Minister for Tourism, Gambling and Licensing.
 She was appointed Shadow Minister for Health in 2007 and in 2010 she was made Minister for Public Health in the new coalition government.
-Since September 2012, she has been in the Government Whips’ Office and she was appointed Deputy Chief Whip, Treasurer of the Household, in May 2015.
+In September 2012, Anne moved to the Government Whips’ Office and she was appointed Deputy Chief Whip, Treasurer of HM Household, in May 2015.
+Anne was appointed Minister of State for Apprenticeships and Skills at the Department for Education in 2017.

 CAMPAIGNING IN GUILDFORD